-12.c Exchange-traded option contracts.
+Exchange-traded option contracts.
 Option contracts convey either the right or the obligation, depending upon whether the reporting bank is the purchaser or the writer, respectively, to buy or sell a financial instrument or commodity at a specified price by a specified future date.
 Some options are traded on organized exchanges.

 The buyer of an option contract has, for compensation (such as a fee or premium), acquired the right (or option) to sell to, or purchase from, another party some financial instrument or commodity at a stated price on a specified future date.
 The seller of the contract has, for such compensation, become obligated to purchase or sell the financial instrument or commodity at the option of the buyer of the contract.
-A put option contract obligates the seller of the contract.
-A call option contract obligates the seller of the seller of the contract.
-A call option contract obligates the seller of the seller of the contract.
+A put option contract obligates the seller of the contract to purchase some financial instrument or commodity at the option of the buyer of the contract.
+A call option contract obligates the seller of the contract to sell some financial instrument or commodity at the option of the buyer of the contract.